ev3dev/ev3dev.github.io/docs/getting-started.md

 **Note:** If you are using Raspberry Pi hardware without a screen, just wait for the Activity LED to stop flashing, then go to the next step.

-After one or two minutes, the screen will go blank.
+After about one minutes, the screen will go blank.
 This happens on the first boot only.
-The first boot takes a little longer than subsequent boots because the EV3 has to create a unique SSH host ids and take care of a few other housekeeping items.
+The first boot takes longer than subsequent boots because the EV3 has to create a unique SSH host ids and take care of a few other housekeeping items.
 After another minute or two, you will see the *brickman loading...* screen.
+If nothing has happened after five minutes, something is not right - check the troubleshooting tips below.

 You will notice the number in the battery in the upper right corner.
 This displays the remaining voltage of the power supply.
 It is not possible to